Skip to content

 • juice of half a lemon

-Boil the beer to evaporate the alcohol that would damage the hair, now let it cool and then put the shea butter knob in the beer and add the lemon.
-Mix well!
+Boil the beer to evaporate the alcohol , which would damage your hair.
+Let it cool, then add the shea butter to the beer and the lemon.
+Stir well!

-Now prepare a bowl and pour the ButterBeer on your hair, which will drip into the bowl.
+Now prepare a bowl and pour the ButterBeer over your hair, which will drip into the bowl.

 Take the poured ButterBeer collected in the bowl and repeat a few times until the hair is completely soaked and the remaining liquid is red/cloudy.